parope23/Team5/traffic_signs/README.md

 ## 2. Run the script

-To run the script, you will need to setup some variables in the `main.py` file:
+To run the script, you will need to set some variables in the `main.py` file:

 1. `TEST_DIR`: Where the target images are located
 2. `RESULT_DIR`: Where the masks obtained from the target images will be saved